RaynorChavez/animal-characterization-from-video/README.md

 # Fish Video Species Detection

-A web application that automatically detects fish in underwater videos, extracts and catalogs them, and uses Google's Gemini API to identify their species.
+A web application that automatically detects fish in underwater videos, extracts and catalogs them, and uses Google's Gemini AI to identify their species.

 ## Features